ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/python-programming.md

 in your terminal window.

-Depending on your computer's hardware, operating system, and supporting software, you may find numerous tutorials that will explain how to install all of the software development tools needed for proactive programming.
+Depending on your computer's hardware, operating system, and supporting software, you will find numerous tutorials that will explain how to install all of the software development tools needed for proactive programming.
 For instance, [Ian Wootten](https://www.ianwootten.co.uk/)'s article called [Setting Up a New M1 mac for